CopernicaMarketingSoftware/Documentation/ResponsiveEmail/JSON/property-dkim.md

 </table>

 For a valid signature, you need to specify a domain, selector and private key.
+The hashing algorithm is optional.
+If it is not set, the "sha256" algorithm is used.

 When a receiving party receives a signed email, it will use the domain and selector to do a DNS lookup to retrieve the _public_ key.
 With this public key it can verify whether the email was correctly signed.